Wicked Spoon Buffet 2023: Menu, Hours, Prices

 Wicked Spoon Hours & Prices

-Thank heavens that this heaven is open every day of the week, serving breakfasts, lunches, and brunches.
-Sadly, there is no dinner and you will also not find any specialty evening meals at any time of the year.
+Thank heavens that this culinary paradise is open every day of the week, serving a wide range of brunch dishes.
+Sadly, there is no dinner and you will also not find any special evening meals.

 Below is a summary of the opening hours, meal times, and the prices for all the dishes: